 PLEASE NOTE: This post was originally published in September 2010.
-Since then the ‘work from home’ industry in the Philippines has, and will continue to develop immensely over the next 3-5 years.
+Since then the ‘work from home’ industry in the Philippines has, and will continue to develop immensely over.
 I’ve therefore decided to update this post regularly, so that no matter when you visit, it’s always up to date!

 Last Updated: December, 2013